 Self-contained two- or three-storey row houses.
 Terraces share common ‘party’ walls (boundary walls) with neighbouring identical houses in a row.
 Terraces are generally found in the inner city areas.

-A large single level unit which is attached to one other.
-“Duplex” is also used to describe a house which is built in two identical halves, with a structural wall dividing the two, to form two residences. (also known as semi detached)
+A large single-level unit that is attached to one other.
+“Duplex” is also used to describe a house that is built in two identical halves, with a structural wall dividing the two, to form two residences. (also known as semi-detached)

 A medium-sized free-standing house on a generously-sized block of land – typically in the suburbs.
 You will only find bungalow-style housing beyond 7km of the CBD.

 Sometimes interchanged with the word flat, units are small attached residential dwellings that are part of a multi-levelled building.
 They typically have two or three rooms and are similar to a very small house.